huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 - VM Workstation
 - Windows Machine
-- Completion of lab 1
+- Completion of lab 1 and 2
 - 2 Routers
 - 1 Switch